St0lenThunda/spiritual-gifts-docs/project_notes.md

 ### **🛠️ Engineering Excellence**
 - **TypeScript Migration**:
   - **Proposed**: Transition the frontend to **TypeScript** for better type safety and self-documenting code.
-- **API Documentation Enrichment**:
-  - **Proposed**: Add detailed descriptions and examples to Pydantic schemas to enhance the auto-generated Swagger/OpenAPI documentation.
 - **Test Coverage**:
   - **Proposed**: Add integration tests for the service layer and increase overall coverage.
 - **API Versioning**: